 The aquarium’s Key Stage 2 classroom session is suitable for children aged seven to eleven years old and we have four separate topics to choose from, each geared toward different age groups.
 Click on the tabs below for more details about each captivating classroom session.

-Now available our new KS2 download School Pack.
-Find all the information you need for your Blue Planet Aquarium school trip.
+And you can download our new KS2 school pack here.
+This is where you’ll find all the information you need for your Blue Planet Aquarium school trip.

 The following classroom session is suitable for children aged 5-8 years.